genius-systems/gameta/docs/docs/user_guide/commands/commands_vs_scripts.md

 including the subtle differences between them.
 It comprises the following
 parts:

-1. Gameta Commands
+1. Introducing Gameta Commands
-2. Gameta Scripts
+2. Introducing Gameta Scripts
 3. Comparing Gameta Commands and Gameta Scripts

-## Gameta Commands
+## Introducing Gameta Commands

 Gameta Commands are a lightweight means of storing and executing simple shell commands that do not require much customisation.
 They are useful for